| | | | |

 Having a fan running in the greenhouse will help with air circulation.
 The gentle breeze stimulates young plants, which helps to prevent spindly, weak growth.

-Providing proper ventilation in your greenhouse with exhaust fans helps protect your vulnerable new seedlings from diseases and pests.
-Aside from keeping optimal temperatures, exhaust fans also help with humidity management.
+Exhaust fans help provide proper ventilation in your greenhouse, protecting your vulnerable new seedlings from diseases and pests.
+In addition to keeping optimal temperatures, exhaust fans help with humidity management.

 As the plants grow, they will need to be fed.
 Add the amount of liquid seaweed and fish emulsion blend, as stated in the instructions, to your watering can and drench plants weekly.